Meta-Auto-Decoder for Solving Parametric Partial Differential Equations: Numerical Experiments

 \subsection{Laplace's Equation}

 We consider the 2-D Laplace's equation as follows:

-where the shape of $\Omega$ and the boundary condition $g(x,y)$ are the variable parameters of the PDEs, i.e. $\eta=(\Omega, g(x,y))$.
-In this example, we test the performance of MAD by varying the shape of the triangular domain $\Omega$.
-We randomly choose three points from the circumference of the unit circle as the three vertices of the triangles.
+where the shape of $\Omega$ and boundary condition $g(x,y)$ are the variable parameters of the PDE, i.e. $\eta=(\Omega, g(x,y))$.
+In this experiment, we use triangular domain $\Omega$ and vary the shape of $\Omega$ by randomly choosing three points on the circumference of a unit circle to form the triangle.
 Given that $h$ is the boundary condition on the unit circle, we use GRF to generate $h \sim \mathcal{N}(0, 10^{3/2}(-\Delta + 100I)^{-3})$ with periodic boundary conditions.
-The analytical solution of the Laplace's equation on the unit circle can be obtained by using the Fourier method \cite{2021Dirichlet}.
+The analytical solution of the Laplace's equation on the unit circle can be obtained by Fourier method.
 Then, we use the analytical solution on the three sides of the triangle as the boundary condition $g(x,y)$.
-We generated 150 samples and randomly selected 100 samples as $S_1$, the remaining 50 cases are used as $S_2$.
-It should be declared that each sample corresponds to a different $h$ inside the boundary circle.
-For each sample, we randomly select $16\times1024$ points from the interior of the triangle and obtain the analytic solutions corresponding to these points to evaluate the accuracy of the model.
-When we apply the MAD method to solve this problem, it is not convenient to measure the distance between $\eta_{\text{new}}$ and $\eta_i$ since the variable PDE parameter $\eta$ is the shape and boundary condition of the solution domain.
-Therefore, the average of $|S_1|$ latent vectors obtained in the pre-training stage is used as the initialization of $z$ in the fine-tuning stage.

-For the training of \textit{From-Scratch}, the pre-training and fine-tuning of \textit{Transfer-Learning}, and the fine-tuning of \textit{MAD-L} and \textit{MAD-LM}, we set the total number of iterations to $10$k.
-For the pre-training of \textit{MAD-L} and \textit{MAD-LM}, we set the total iterations to $50$k.

-Fig.\ref{fig:laplace_compare_other_method} shows that all curves can converge to almost the same accuracy ($L_2\ error$ is all close to 0.001).
-Both \textit{MAD-L} and \textit{MAD-LM} converges much faster than other methods.
-Unsurprisingly, the final $L_2\ error$ of \textit{MAD-L} is slightly higher than that of \textit{MAD-L} since \textit{MAD-L} only optimizes on the latent vector $z$.
-In this case, the information learned by \textit{Transfer-Learning} and \textit{MAML} in the first stage does not seem to work for the second stage, so they do not exhibit significantly faster convergence in the second stage. \textit{Reptile} also shows a generalization capability similar to our method in this example.

-Fig.\ref{fig:laplace_result} shows the predictions of \textit{MAD-L} and \textit{MAD-LM} compared with the analytical solutions under a randomly selected sample in $S_2$.
-To the naked eye, the prediction results of \textit{MAD-L} and \textit{MAD-LM} are almost identical to those of the analytical solution.
-However, the $L_2\ error$ of \textit{MAD-LM} is 0.0015, and that of \textit{MAD-L} is 0.0005.
+The variable PDE parameters include the shape of the solution domain (the shape of the triangle) and the boundary conditions on the three sides of the triangle, so the PDE parameters here are heterogeneous.
+MAD can implicitly encode such heterogeneous PDE parameters as latent vectors conveniently, whereas \textit{PI-DeepONet} is unable to handle this case without further adaptations.